MichelDeAndradeOliveira/TodoApp-SpringBoot/README.md

 *  Java11

 Installation
-  Download the repo,Open CMD in the directory, then write the command " mnv clean install package " Or in the STS4 simply run with Boot Dashboard
+  Download the repo, In the STS4 simply run with Boot Dashboard

 Roadmap:
 * Add Email validation